alexandern17/test-readme/README.md

 $ gem install cocoapods
 ```

-In order to run the app, install the One SDK into the Example App using the following command:
+In order to run the app, install the Thunderhead SDK into the Example App using the following command:

 ```sh
 $ pod install